Krowsie/starter-academic/content/home/experience.md

         * Sustainability of the common metrics agenda
         * Engaging youth in the appraisal of measurement instruments

-  - title: Research Fellow (Contractor)
+  - title: Research Fellow: Standard Set of Outcomes for Child and Youth Anxiety and Depression
     company: International Consortium for Health Outcomes Measurement (ICHOM)
     company_url: https://www.ichom.org/
     location: London, UK
     date_start: 2018-10-01
     date_end: 2020-03-31
     description: |2-
-        I led research inputs into the development of a Standard Set of Outcomes for Child and Youth Anxiety and Depression:
+        Key responsibilities:

         *Systematic review to identify outcomes and measurement instruments *Appraisal of instruments for feasibility and measurement properties